zhaime/zoehaime/content/authors/admin/_index.md

 - Visitors
 ---

-I am a research assistant working on the Research into Antipsychotic Discontinuation and Reduction (RADAR) study, and a PhD candidate at University College London.
+I am a research associate working at the Centre for Appearance Research (CAR), University of the West of England (UWE) in Bristol, UK.
+I am also a part-time PhD candidate at University College London.

-My current research focuses on the effects of antipsychotic reduction and discontinuation on social cognition in schizophrenia patients.
+My current research focuses on the effectiveness and acceptability of a single-session body image intervention for adolescents in Indonesian, in collaboration with Dove and UNICEF Indonesia.